Python Automation for Upstream Water Valve Tracing in Utility Network GIS

 """

-Executes an upstream trace from a specified starting feature,
+Execute an upstream trace from a starting valve, apply class-based

 """